chiragramani/Tron/README.md

 * Xcode 12.0 or later
 * If measuring pods contribution, then cocoapods should be installed.

-* If measuring impact on the download size,
+* If measuring the impact on the download size,
-    * Before running the swift command, please open the xcode project in the Sources/Resources/iOS folder.
+    * Before running the tool, please open the Xcode project in the Sources/Resources/iOS folder.
 Update the team and signing information.
 This is a must since a lot of this is dependent on creating an ipa successfully.
     * Post the above, please update the ExportOptions.plist with your teamID and other fields as per your use-case.

 ## FAQs